cleemullins/MissingNumberFinder/readme.md

 # Summary
-This repo explores how to use XUnit Theory tests using the InlineData attribute.
+This repo explores how to use XUnit Theory tests with the InlineData attribute.

 # Problem
 A given sequence of whole numbers all have the same delta (Δ), yet one number is missing.
 Find the missing number.
 For example: